Here's what Operation Unicorn is, and what happens after the Queen dies in Scotland

 Operation London Bridge is the primary plan for the Queen’s death, which will run in parallel with Operation Unicorn.

-It sets out in detail what will happen in the 10 days between the Queen’s death and her state funeral.
+It sets out in detail what will happen in the 10 days between the Queen’s death and her state funeral at Westminster Abbey in London.

 What is Operation Spring Tide?